Bitten by a Cat in Las Vegas? Can I File a Lawsuit?

 Cat bite lawsuits are less frequent than dog bite lawsuits in Nevada.
 However, they are not unheard of.

 Our caring Las Vegas Nevada personal injury lawyers represent clients who have been injured by cats in Las Vegas, N. Las Vegas, Henderson or Clark County.

-If you have injured by a cat or other animal, we invite you to call us at 702-DEFENSE (702-333-3673) for a free consultation to find out if you may be entitled to damages for:
+If you have injured by a cat or other animal, you may be entitled to damages for:

 Nevada Cat Bite Statistics

 In 2001- 2002 alone, there were 1,334 confirmed cat bites in the state of Nevada.
 The actual number is probably higher.
 The average cost of treatment for a cat bite was $970.96.